anonymousRocketbird/Marina/README.md

 This repository contains material accompanying the paper **Marina: Realizing ML-driven Real-time Network Traffic Monitoring at Terabit Scale** submitted for review to SIGCOMM'23.

 Contained are the implementations of the p4 program designed for the Tofino 1 platform as well as the data plane controller.
-Porting the p4 code for the Tofino 2 platform is currently in progress.

 ## Prerequisites
 - bf-sde version 8.9